BerlinUnited/berlinunited.github.io/docs/guides/setup/naoth_code_setup.md

         sudo apt install clang-15 lld-15 llvm-15
         ```
         After this setup the symlinks as done above.
 This documentation is taken from [https://apt.llvm.org/](https://apt.llvm.org/)

+    ???
+"Optional Step (QtCreator)"
+        If you want to use QtCreator as code editor, install
+        ```
+        sudo apt install qtcreator qt4-qmake libqt4-dev
+        ```
+        You can use your favorite code editor (VSCode, Kate, ...) instead.

 === "Windows"